 Other jobs you can get with AWS certification skills and training

 Besides these main AWS-related and Amazon careers, learning AWS will also develop diverse IT skills that allow candidates to get jobs in other areas besides Amazon or AWS-specific postings.
-According to Indeed, some of the top-paying IT certifications that AWS professionals may have access to based on their AWS skill set include:
+Data shows some of the top-paying IT certifications that AWS professionals may have access to based on their AWS skill set include:

 AWS Skill Salary

 - Lambda $121,481

 - Key Management Service $117,297